citusdata/citus_docs/reference/common_errors.rst

 Resolution
 ~~~~~~~~~~

-Reduce the shard count of target distributed tables, or run fewer ``\copy`` commands in parallel.
+This error happens most often when copying data into Citus in parallel.
+The COPY command opens up one connection per shard.
+If you run M concurrent copies into a destination with N shards, that will result in M*N connections.
+To solve the error, reduce the shard count of target distributed tables, or run fewer ``\copy`` commands in parallel.

 Remaining connection slots are reserved for non-replication superuser connections
 ---------------------------------------------------------------------------------